 Zac Taylor may or may not be a good head coach.
 Honestly, the jury is still out.
 However, he made significant strides in how the offense operates a season ago, and it significantly improved the team.

-They moved nearly their entire offense to shotgun because they couldn’t run under center because they never passed from it.
+They moved nearly their entire offense to the shotgun.
+They couldn’t run under center because they never passed from it.
 He also hired Lou Anarumo, which is single-handedly the best decision he’s made as a coach because those defenses are the reason the Bengals have made a few serious postseason runs the past two years.

 17) Mike Vrabel, Tennessee Titans

 What Mike Vrabel accomplished with the 2021 Titans was nothing short of extraordinary.
-Somehow a team with more injuries (real) than a futbol team has through the course of their entire season (fake) captured the top seed in the conference.
-But that luck has apparently run dry.
+Somehow a team with more injuries (real) than a football team has through the course of their entire season (fake) captured the top seed in the conference.
+But that luck has run dry.

 The personnel side of things has taken a turn for the worse over the past two seasons, and there were whispers that, like his old coach, Vrabel has been trying to seize more control over the roster.
 That’s spelled disaster for a few Belichick disciples in the past.
 Does Vrabel have what it takes to prosper where others have failed?